sarahholden/Proper/README.md

 | ![Big Hero](layouts/big-hero.png) | ![Fixed Sidebar](layouts/fixed-sidebar.png) | ![Portfolio](layouts/portfolio.png) |
 | Can be found in `/big-hero` | Can be found in `/fixed-sidebar` | Can be found in `/portfolio` |

-### Step 4: Decide on a Company Name and Concept
+### Step 4: Create a Fake Company

-Email GA with your proposed:
+Email GA with a short, 1 paragraph proposal, specifying:

+- the Company Name
-- Company Archetype
+- the Company Archetype
-- Layout Archetype
+- the Layout Archetype
+- what Pages / Features the website will have
+- a short narrative about the company

+For instance:

+- "Next Level"
+- Digital Agency
-- Company Name
+- Fixed Sidebar
+- Home, About Us, Blog, Careers, Take it to the Next Level
+  * Contact form on "Take it to Next Level" page
+- "The Next Level is a digital Agency providing Web and Mobile Application solutions for a variety of clients."

 ### Step 5: GA Reviews, Provides Feedback